Memrise/historian-action/README.md

     # Default: true
     chronological: ''

+    # Channel ID to include in the Slack payload
+    #
+    # Default: ''
+    slack channel: ''

     # Template for the message to be included before the list of changes to Slack.
     #
     # Supports Markdown and makes the following variables available: